tapdata/tapdata-docs/docs/best-practice/full-breakpoint-resumption.md

         * **Node Name**: Default is the connection name; you can also set a business-meaningful name.
-        * **Table**: Displays the table structure information that Tapdata will write to the target endpoint, deduced based on the settings of the source endpoint node.
+        * **Table**: Displays the table structure information that TapData will write to the target endpoint, deduced based on the settings of the source endpoint node.
 It automatically sets the update condition to the table's primary key.
 If there is no primary key, you must manually specify the fields for the update condition.

     * **Advanced Settings**